nsa-wksp/nsa-wksp.github.io/index.md

 {: #cfp }

-# Call for Paper (tentative)
+# Call for Paper

 We welcome original research papers ranging between **4-8 pages** in length (not including references or supplementary materials) which is formatted according to the IJCAI guidelines [link](https://www.ijcai.org/authors_kit).
+Reviews are **double blind**, so no identifying information should be on the papers.

+Please submit your paper at here: [Microsoft CMT site](https://cmt3.research.microsoft.com/NSAIJCAI2023/Submission/Index)

 We also welcome extended abstracts of up to **2 pages** (not including references) that describe open problems and challenges in the area of Neuro-Symbolic Agent.